federicosoich/module-go-cuotas-payment/README.md

 - Generate pending orders and using return parameters back and change to order status cancel or processing (and create invoice).
 - Add notification url to get updates using webhook_url
 - cancel order and regenerate a new one and redirect to checkout on failing payment.
+- configure for send invoice by email on payment success

 ## Manual Installation